apnadkarni/blt/man/htext.rst

 The format of *htext* text file is an ASCII text.
-Text enclosed by special double characters (by default, percent signs "%%") is interpreted and executed as Tcl commands.
+Text enclosed by special double characters (by default, percent signs "%%") is interpreted and executed as TCL commands.
 The special character may be specified by the **-specialchar** option.
 In the following example of a *htext* file, a button widget is appended to the text between the words "a" and "which".
 The *pathName* of the *htext* widget is ".ht".